jvit1/sentimentanalysis/README.md

 https://tabsoft.co/3yQGNGT

 # How are sentiments calculated?
+Python and R are both utilized; however, more 'intense' lexicons are applied with R, mainly just due to user comfort.

+### TextBlob
 TextBlob is used to conduct the sentiment analysis in Python.
+Two scores are created, polarity (how positive or negative the string is) and subjectivity (literally how subjective the string is).
+For the purpose of this project, polarity is the main focus.

 ### AFINN
 The AFINN lexicon was used to calculate sentiments (added 6/12) to further test accuracy of alternate lexicons.